 sudo snap install audacity

-Confirm the installed Snap revision and channel.
+Confirm the installed Snap version and tracking channel.

 snap list audacity